Oh Aaron: Critical reception

-AllMusic's Stephen Thomas Erlewine commended Carter's voice for sounding less childish but criticized his performance of kid-friendly songs with adolescent overtones and sexual themes, and the producers for utilizing "cut and paste commercialism" with various genres throughout the track listing, saying it comes across as "disturbing pandering"; he also described the album as "crass, a word that doesn't quite seem to apply, even after the deliberate repeated references to the Backstreet Boys (him and that Nick Carter, they're brothers, you know), until the album reaches its conclusion with an unlisted 11th track that is nothing more than young Aaron plugging a forthcoming home video and his songs for the Nickelodeon film Jimmy Neutron, taking the time to mention the release date for both the record and film, helpfully mentioning that the soundtrack includes songs not found on any other album.
-Gee, thanks for the tip, Aaron.".
+AllMusic's Stephen Thomas Erlewine argued that the album remained "clearly directed at kids but written with distinctly adolescent, even adult, overtones", criticizing its "cut and paste commercialism", the producers' tendency to borrow from multiple genres, and the album's "disturbing pandering", while also condemning its overt promotional content as "crass".
 Beth Johnson from Entertainment Weekly said about the record, "Preteens across the country can rejoice: 13-year-old cutie-pie Aaron Carter has released his second sing-along album in less than a year.
 Apparently A.C. (as he name-checks himself) knows what his fans like: cheery BSB/'N Sync-style raps, puppy-love ballads, and songs with "You" in the title (there are four of them).
-As harmless (for kids) as it is unlistenable (for adults)."
+As harmless (for kids) as it is unlistenable (for adults)".
+USA Today criticized Oh Aaron, describing the title track as "an unctuous bit of kiddie calypso" and arguing that several songs were "similarly flimsy" and "hyperactive", comparing them to "jingles for Ritalin".

+Entertainment Tonight described the album as "another mix of playful raps about girls, growing up and just plain having fun", and noted that it revealed "a little more mature" side of the singer, while Plugged In considered it "better than" Aaron's Party (Come Get It), stating that "it won't change the world, but there's something refreshing about music that uses youthful enthusiasm to express respect for family members and a willingness to do chores".
+Music-Reviewer described it as "a great party album for kids", praising its "upbeat and catchy" songs and awarding it an "A+ for its clean lyrics and positive messages", while also calling it "a very commercially contrived album" with "catchy hooks and cheesy lyrics" and criticizing Carter's attempts to adapt to "the new hip hop rapcore movement".
+Dotmusic considered it "a significant step on" from Carter's earlier work, praising "I'm All About You" as "relatively listenable", but criticizing the album's "13 chirpy pop tracks" and calling the title track "excruciatingly bad", ultimately concluding: "Unless you're under the age of six – avoid".

 In their look at the Least Essential Albums of 2001, The A.V.
 Club awarded Oh Aaron the title of Least Essential Awkward Adolescence, with Stephen Thompson saying, "[A]ppearing to have aged about five years since 2000's Aaron's Party (Come Get It) and now possessing a voice that's gone from chirpy to unsure, the singer/rapper seems ill-suited for inching his way into artistic relevance as he begins to sprout facial hair and think about muscle cars."